Brazoria County Court Records

 Duplicate license$30.00

-Mail requests for certified marriage copies should be sent to:
+Mail requests for certified marriage copies should go to:

 Brazoria County Clerk's Office